IvannLovich/todoList-API/README.md

 #### Description

-RESTful services for a simple toDo list make with Django and Django-Rest-Framework.
+RESTful services for a simple toDo list make with Django and Django-Rest-Framework and deployed by Heroku.
 You can find the client for this API Rest in this other [git repo](https://github.com/IvannLovich/todoList-Client)

 ---